7:00AM to 5:00PM

 An old, corroded cast-iron drainpipe collapses without warning, flooding your basement.
 The unexpected collapse and significant restoration need again point to a covered loss.

-A drain clog leads to sewage backing up, causing unsanitary conditions, drywall/floor saturation, and furnace damage if water reaches mechanical systems.
+A drain clog leads to sewage backing up, which can cause unsanitary conditions, drywall/floor saturation, and furnace damage if water reaches mechanical systems.
 Insurers may cover the significant secondary damage even if the clog is excluded.

 A drain overflow destroys walls, warps hardwood floors, or ruins finishings.
 The level of damage and repairs may compel an insurer to pay despite the underlying maintenance issue.

 A storm sewer surcharge leads to backups despite well-maintained drains.
-The weather-related flooding still results in covered losses.
+Weather-related flooding still results in covered losses.

 In each case, the suddenness, large-scale damage, health hazards, and restoration costs turn an ordinary clog into a covered loss.
 The key takeaway?
 Don’t assume a maintenance-related issue means automatic denial.
 The extent of damage plays a big role in determining coverage.

 Next, have an open and honest conversation with your insurance agent.
 Discuss the unique circumstances surrounding your blocked drain and the extent of the resulting damage.
-Provide photos that document the aftermath if possible.
-There may be some wiggle room depending on your insurer’s approach.
+If possible, provide photos that document the aftermath.
+Depending on your insurer’s approach, there may be some wiggle room.
 Calm, fact-based discussions are more productive than venting frustration after a claim denial.

 Ask your insurance provider about optional add-on coverage for sewer/drain backups or sump pump overflows.
-These endorsements or riders can provide invaluable peace of mind for not much cost.
+These endorsements or riders can provide invaluable peace of mind for low cost.
 If you don’t already have them, now may be the time to enhance your coverage.

 When renewal time rolls around, compare plans from other insurers as well.
 Look for providers with more inclusive backup coverage on standard policies, which can prevent headaches down the road.
 For immediate next steps after a claim denial, contact a licensed plumber to inspect your drainage issue and provide repair recommendations and pricing.
 If the fix is minimal, you may pay out of pocket rather than continue to dispute the claim denial.

-While insurance can provide some protection when drainage issues occur, preventing blockages in the first place is the best approach.
+While insurance can provide some protection when drainage issues occur, the best approach is to prevent blockages in the first place.
 Maintaining your drains routinely and being mindful of what goes into them will minimise risks substantially.

 Start by having all drains professionally inspected and cleared on an annual basis.
-Making this routine maintenance vastly reduces the likelihood of obstructions developing.
-Install screens or filters on drains to catch hair, debris and other particles before they can accumulate in pipes.
+This routine maintenance vastly reduces the likelihood of obstructions developing.
+Install screens or filters on drains to catch hair, debris, and other particles before they can accumulate in pipes.

 Be diligent about what goes down drains in your home.
 Avoid pouring fats, oils or grease down sinks, as these can solidify over time and create nasty clogs.
 Also, be mindful of allowing any physical items, even small ones, to enter drains that could join together and cause blockages.